About Saint Benedict

 The Saint Benedict Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Marion County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Saint Benedict, Oregon residents are available through the local police department and authorized providers in Marion County.
+Fingerprinting services for Saint Benedict, Oregon residents are available through local police (where present) and authorized providers in Marion County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Saint Benedict Police Department or Marion County Sheriff's Office for scheduling and fees.

 To register to vote in Saint Benedict, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Marion County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
 For local municipal elections in Saint Benedict, contact the Marion County Clerk's office for schedules and ballot information.

-Property records for Saint Benedict, Oregon are maintained by the Marion County Assessor's Office and the Marion County County Clerk.
+Property records for Saint Benedict, Oregon are maintained by the Marion County Assessor's Office and the Marion County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Marion County, including parcels in Saint Benedict.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Marion County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Marion County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Marion County offices at the county courthouse.
 The Marion County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Saint Benedict, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Marion County Clerk's office issues marriage licenses and maintains marriage records for Marion County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.